isItObservable/kuma/README.md

 ```shell
 curl -L https://kuma.io/installer.sh | VERSION=2.4.3 sh -
 ```
-This command download the latest version of istio ( in our case istio 1.18.2) compatible with our operating system.
+This command download the latest version of kuma ( in our case kuma 2.4.3) compatible with our operating system.
-2. Add istioctl to you PATH
+2. Add kumactl to you PATH
 ```shell
 cd kuma-2.4.3/bin
 ```